Electric-Coin-Company/zcash-docs/source/rtd_pages/ux_wallet_checklist.rst

 ++++++++++

 Persistence
-    The navigation bar should `always be visible <https://z.cash/images/ux-checklist-navigation.png>`_ on every screen.
+    The navigation bar should :download:`always be visible <images/ux-checklist-navigation.png>` on every screen.
 If it isn’t, users don’t know what to do next or don’t know how to do the next thing.

 Uniformity